ggkenios/eeg-diagnosis/README.md

 <br>

 ## <a href="https://github.com/Ggkenios/thesis/blob/main/plots.py">Plots</a> <br>
-   - Creates a confusion matrix plot for all patients.
+   - Creates a confusion matrix plot for all patients using hard majority vote on each ones segments.

 <br>